jagodek/jagodek/README.md

 - 💞️ I’m looking for job related to frontend or java
 - 📫 How to reach me: [facebook](https://facebook.com/mchl.gdk) or michal.godek01@gmail.com

-_AGH University of Science and Technology_
+_AGH University of Science and Technology_ , Kraków, Poland

 Technologies I can work:
 * Web development including: